WHAT IS WORK-INTEGRATED LEARNING?

-We recommend connecting with the Access Student Talent program as early as possible.
+We recommend connecting with post-secondary school representatives as early as possible.
 Post-secondary schools tend to recruit employers and industry partners approximately a semester in advance.
 Reaching out early will give your business greater flexibility and better access to the opportunities that run each semester.

 For example, if a business would like to work with a student during the Winter semester (January to April), reaching out during the Fall Semester (September-December) would be a great idea.